 In this episode of the Seventh Row podcast, we are joined by special guest Joe Lipsett to discuss Jennifer Kent’s revisionist rape revenge film The Nightingale.
+Listen to our mini-episode on the performances in the film here.

 Editor-in-Chief Alex Heeney (@bwestcineaste), Associate Editor Brett Pardy (@antiqueipod), and Editor at Large Mary Angela Rowe (@lapsedvictorian) welcome special guest Joe Lipsett (@bstolemyremote) to the podcast.
 We discuss The Nightingale‘s controversies, how Kent handles trauma, depicts colonialism, wonder where all the animals are, and much more.